learn-co-curriculum/dsc-class-imbalance-problems-lab/README.md

     Name: Class, dtype: int64

-## Tuning
+## Create an initial model

-Try some of the various techniques proposed to tune your model.
-Compare your models using AUC, ROC or another metric.
+As a baseline, fit a cookie cutter out of the box logistic regression model.
+Then plot the ROC curve and print out the AUC.
+We'll use this as a comparison for how our future models perform.

 ```python